 All about Hoodia

-Originally Published: December 9, 2011 - Last Updated / Reviewed On: March 17, 2015
+Originally Published: December 9, 2011 - Last Updated / Reviewed On: June 18, 2015

-(3) I just read a website recommending the benefits of hoodia, a cactus that produces a substance that supposedly takes away one's appetite with no bad side effects.
+I just read a website recommending the benefits of hoodia, a cactus that produces a substance that supposedly takes away one's appetite with no bad side effects.
 What do you know about it?

-Researchers have isolated a set of chemicals, called P57, thought to be the cause of the appetite-suppressing qualitites of Hoodia.
+Researchers have isolated a set of chemicals, called P57, thought to be the cause of the appetite-suppressing qualitites of hoodia.
 Researchers injected the P57 into rats.
 It appeared to suppress the rats' appetites, without causing other effects.
 A series of follow-up studies have indicated that the chemical acts on the appetite-regulation center of the brain, which is located in the hypothalamus.
-Few studies on Hoodia's effect on humans, however, have been conducted.
-As a result, many health care providers are hesitant to support the use of Hoodia as either effective or safe.
+Few studies on hoodia's effect on humans, however, have been conducted.
+As a result, many health care providers are hesitant to support the use of hoodia as either effective or safe.

-The drug company Pfizer worked for years to develop Hoodia as an obesity drug but gave up after they could not create an acceptable synthetic version.
+The drug company Pfizer worked for years to develop hoodia as an obesity drug but gave up after they could not create an acceptable synthetic version.
 What remains unclear is whether or not the supplement could actually help a person shed pounds, whether or not it could do so safely, what the long-term effects of taking it might be, and what dose would be needed for it to work.

 Also up for debate is whether or not the San people actually consume the plant as an appetite suppressant.
 Many contend that the cactus is consumed for its water content.
 And even if it did work as an appetite suppressant for the San, the conditions of life in the U.S. are remarkably different (i.e., the San are more physically active, people in the U.S. consume a very different diet, and have more access to food than the San).